maryland-gov/mitdp/content/launchpad/staffing-test.md

 3. Oversight will report to DoIT leadership on their assessment of the above and any resulting risks to the project.
 This information will be incorporated into the reports shared back with the project team and the portfolio summaries shared with the MITDP-owning agency leadership.
 4. If we are particularly concerned about the results of the monthly assessment for any specific project, we will reach out to the project or agency to discuss the situation.

 If a project is performing poorly and consistently unable to fill these roles, DoIT may intervene, up to and including recommending freezing the project’s funding.

-We recognize that these new requirements place a burden on agencies but we cannot approve the spending of taxpayer dollars on projects that do not have the necessary staff to deliver value for the State and Marylanders.
+We recognize that these new requirements place a burden on agencies, but we cannot approve the spending of taxpayer dollars on projects that do not have the necessary staff to deliver value for the State and Marylanders.